sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance-booster/cp-aibus-dox-service-instance-booster.md

 [ACCORDION-BEGIN [Step 3: ](Go to Application)]

 Click **Go to Application** to access the Document Information Extraction Trial UI.
-Save the link to open the application in the future.
+Save the link to open the application in the future if you are following the tutorial group [Get Started with the Document Information Extraction User Interface Application](group.cp-aibus-extract-ui-app).

 !![Service Key](booster-success-app.png)